New York Statutory Rape Laws

 Named after Shakespeare's young lovers, "Romeo and Juliet" laws are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.

 Laws can change at any time.
-If you are facing a statutory rape charge, contact an experienced criminal defense attorney who regularly practices in your area.
+If you are facing a statutory rape charge, contact an experienced criminal defense attorney or ask for a public defender.
 Numerous defenses may apply to statutory rape charges, and a qualified lawyer can evaluate the strength of the prosecution's case against you and help develop any defenses that might apply to your case.
-A lawyer can often negotiate with the prosecutor for a lesser charge or a reduction in penalties and will know how prosecutors and judges typically handle cases like yours.

 Get Professional Help